 These venomous rivers made their way southwards, to fall into Ginnungagap, at which point the venom within them froze.
 Over this, there was drizzle which arose from the venom and turned into frost.
 Within Ginnungagap, there were blasts of wind and squalls of rain on the Niflheim side, whilst, facing Muspelheim, the primordial atmosphere of the void was warm.

 Heat from Muspelheim eventually came to melt the hoar on the opposite side of the canyon, causing it to melt into drops, which eventually formed the first living entity: the gigantic Ymir (Aurgelmir), followed shortly afterwards by the cow Auðumla, whose milk sustained Ymir.
 Auðumla herself gained sustenance by licking the blocks of salty ice on the Niflheim side of Ginnungagap, which released Búri.
-Búri later had a son, Borr, who bore the triad of gods Oðinn, Vili and Vé.
+Búri later had a son, Borr, who fathered the triad of gods Oðinn, Vili and Vé.

 Meanwhile, Ymir gave rise to the first man and woman from his armpits, and the first of the jǫtnar ("giants") from his legs: the eldest of the latter was Þrúðgelmir, whose son Bergelmir, along with his wife, ensured the survival of his race by fashioning an ark which outlasted the deluge caused by the destruction of his grandfather.

 This was accomplished by Oðinn, Vili and Vé, who created the cosmos from his remains: -

 Taking the sparks from Muspelheim, Borr's sons created the luminaries above and below, the give light to heaven and earth, before creating "resting places [for] all fires," shaping the courses for lava.